-Ferrets are very active and destructive animals so can be housed in a hutch (minimum size 1.5 x 0.5 x 0.5m for two ferrets) or inside a secure enclosure in the home.
-They are however susceptible to heat stress (due to lack of sweat glands) so should be protected from extremes of temperature.
+Environment: Ferrets are very active and destructive animals so can be housed in a secure enclosure (minimum size 1.5m x 1m x 1m for two ferrets) preferably with multiple levels.
+Substrate should be multiple blankets or towels which are washed regularly (ferrets like to stash food!) and hammocks are a favourite with many ferrets.

+Ferrets are susceptible to heat stress (due to lack of sweat glands) so should be protected from extremes of temperature.
 If kept inside do not forget their curious nature.
 Prevent access to anything that can be chewed, eaten or destroyed when they are unsupervised, and remember that ferrets are great escape artists so ensure their enclosure is well-secured.